 Area of Operations

-The geographic area of operations covered by South Kerry Development Partnership Ltd is shown below.
+The geographic area of operations covered by South Kerry Development Partnership CLG is shown below.

 - Gloria O’Driscoll